tkurchik/weekend/README.md

 # weekend
-work weekend with a team
+great weekend with a team
-add new BBQ
+and let BBQ